hyperledger-archives/aries-toolbox/docs/admin-connections/0.1/README.md

 ### Connection
 A representation of a connection as used by the toolbox.

-The `connection` message is used as a response to several messages.
+The `connection` message is used as a response to several messages; where this message is sent in response to another, the `thid` should be set to the ID of the message that caused this message to be sent.
 Additionally a similar structure is nested in other messages; where this structure is nested, the `@type` attribute is omitted.

 ```jsonc
 {